Hayes St Leger, 3rd Viscount Doneraile

 Hayes St Leger, 3rd Viscount Doneraile (9 May 1786 – 27 March 1854) was an Anglo-Irish peer.

 Doneraile was the son of Hayes St Leger, 2nd Viscount Doneraile and Charlotte Bernard.
-He served as an officer in the South Cork Militia, eventually attaining the rank of colonel.
+He married Lady Charlotte Esther Bernard, daughter of Francis Bernard, 1st Earl of Bandon and Lady Catherine Henrietta Boyle, on 14 June 1816.
 On 8 November 1819, he inherited his father's viscountcy and was elected as an Irish representative peer to the House of Lords in 1830.
-He married Lady Charlotte Esther Bernard, daughter of Francis Bernard, 1st Earl of Bandon and Lady Catherine Henrietta Boyle, on 14 June 1816.
+He served as an officer in the South Cork Militia (a regiment raised by his father in 1793), becoming its Colonel on 18 April 1848.